Lodge, track and plan

 - types of development that can be undertaken on a property.

-You can lodge applications for various certificates and searches direct with Council via our online eServices system:
+You can apply for various certificates and searches online by using our eServices system:

 - Section 10.7 Planning Certificate

 - Section 735A Outstanding Notices